DanielSchwager/GENCG.H2101_2/readmeday5.md

 ### Concept

-My inital idea was to create a Face Generator, which creates a new Face using multiple Pictures.
+My intial idea was to create a Face Generator, which creates a new Face using multiple Pictures.
 In the Sketch you will see that i wanted to start simple with one Column and 4 Rows.

 ![Example Image](Dokumentation/Tag 5/Konzept.jpg)